-Interesting fact: more than sixty percent of women have some kind of curl or wave to their hair, yet less than half of those ladies know how to properly care for their coiled strands.
+Interesting fact: More than 60 percent of women have some kind of curl or wave to their hair, yet less than half of those ladies know how to properly care for their coiled strands.
 So many spend hours upon hours and dollar after dollar straightening them, braiding them, and taming them.
-But Devachan Salon is encouraging those of us with natural curls to embrace and show them off as much as possible.
-Their suggestion?
-The Deva Cut.
+But what if we told you that there's an au naturel solution to wearing your curls that would save you time and money without skimping on style?

+Curly Girl author and Devachan cofounder Lorraine Massey is the brain behind the Deva Cut.
+With a head full of curls, she knows firsthand about the special TLC that curly hair needs.
 Most hair cutting techniques were created for straight hair, whereas the Deva Cut method was developed specifically for curly hair, making it rather revolutionary.
-It’s fully customized, as it’s tailored to your unique curl pattern, and it requires a very special set of skills to gain the certification that allows a stylist to execute it.
-Hair is cut dry (since that is how our hair is worn) and each curl is cut individually, so as not to interrupt your natural pattern or miscalculate your curls’ spring pattern.
-This way, each client’s hair is shaped according to their individual curls or waves.
+It’s fully customized, as it’s tailored to your unique curl pattern(s), and it requires a very special set of skills to gain the certification that allows a stylist to execute it.
+Hair is cut dry (since that's how hair is worn), and each curl is cut individually so as not to interrupt or miscalculate your natural curl pattern.
+This way, each client’s hair is shaped according to their curls or waves.